 YOUR DOG WILL HAVE TWO TYPES OF TOYS:

 Pacifier toys - chew toys: the ones he should choose instead of your shoes or furniture.
-Interactive toys - balls, squeaky toys, tug toys: the ones that he enjoys with you.
+Interactive toys - balls, squeaky toys, tug toys: the ones that he enjoys playing games with you.

 YOU ARE NOT A TOY.

 Don't use your body or clothing as part of any game.
 Don't play games which encourage biting.

 DON'T LET AROUSAL LEVELS GET OUT OF CONTROL.

 The games your play should be fun, but not get your dog so revved up that he can't control his impulses.
 Include starts and stops, relaxation periods, control cues (sit, down, wait) in between active periods.

 USE YOUR BODY POSTURE AS WELL AS YOUR VOICE.

 If your dog gets carried away, stand up so you are taller than your dog.
 Calmly ask for a stationary behavior.
 If the dog is trying to steal something from you, whether its his favorite toy or your T-bone steak, use quiet body language and clear communication.
 Don't squeal, don't pull away or raise the item above your head; this will encourage a chase response.
 Body block, interrupt, redirect.
 Reward calmness.

 PUT THE TOY AWAY UNTIL NEXT TIME